Albi, Pyrenees Chateau trip

 Through the ‘servants quarters’ were the back gardens with a view over the shoulder highwalls - an amazing 30 mile view across outstanding countryside; to the left was an almost sheer 3,000 ft drop where the wall had worn away.

 We dined al fresco under a canopy of twinkling stars; the sky like black velvet.
 It was warm and the air perfumed with wild lavender from the crag wall.
-We drank local wines and made a meal of rice and chicken on an old-fashioned range.
+We drank local wines and made a meal of couscous and chicken on an old-fashioned range.

 Our ‘bedrooms’ were huge state rooms with no furniture (we were made aware of this before we traveled and so slept on the floor on sleeping bags).
 I didn't sleep well; not just because of the hard, uneven stone floors, but because of the creaks and groans and fear of ghosts; after all this was a 600 year old chateau!
 Hundreds of people must have lived and died within these walls.